verypossible-labs/eslint-config-very/README.md

 ```

 You can fix all automatically fixable errors by appending the `--fix` flag to your script: `yarn run lint --fix`.

+### Type checking

+This config has linting with type information enabled automatically.
+Note that this requires certain `parserOptions` to be defined -- the defaults for these are set in [index.js](./index.js).
+[Read more about this configuration](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/TYPED_LINTING.md).

 ### Extending the config